akamensky/argparse/README.md

 	Validate func(args []string) error
 	Help     string
 	Default  interface{}
+	Positional bool
 }
 ```

-You can Set `Required` to let it know if it should ask for arguments.
+You can set `Required` to let it know if it should ask for arguments.
 Or you can set `Validate` as a lambda function to make it know while value is valid.
 Or you can set `Help` for your beautiful help document.
 Or you can set `Default` will set the default value if user does not provide a value.
+You can set `Positional` to indicate an arg is required in a specific position but shouldn't include "--name".
+Positionals are required in the order they are added.
+Flags can precede or follow positionals.

 Example:
 ```
 dirpath := parser.String("d", "dirpath",
 			 &argparse.Options{
-			 	Require: false,
+			 	Required: false,
 				Help: "the input files' folder path",
 				Default: "input",
 			})